Ellora Caves, Kailasanatha Temple

 Next group was created when the influence of Buddhism vaned and Hinduism gradually became the mainstream religion.
 In fact some of Ellora Hinduist shrines are older than some Buddhist caves.
 Local rulers were more supportive to Shaivism – a trend of Hinduism devoted to Shiva – thus also Ellora got exquisite shrines devoted to Shiva.
 These caves are numbered 13 – 29 and built in 550 – 780 AD (other sources state that in 600 – 900 AD).

 Last group of shrines was created in times when local rulers were more inclined towards Jain religion, Digambara branch.
-Jain caves form a distinct group, numbered from 30 to 34, created circa 800 – 1000 AD.
+Jain caves form a distinct group, numbered from 30 to 34, created sometimes around 800 – 1000 AD.

 Cave temples hewn in rock were considered to be the best possibility to go away from the reality of the material world and meditate close to the heart of the mountain.
 But these caves were not an another reality hidden away from the mundane world – they formed a part of political ambitions of the people of influence, they served as intellectual and arts centre of Central India.